tsunghotang/pokemon-memory-game/Readme.md

 ```

 ## Todo
-Timer currently only supports 4 digits. `99:99`
+- Timer currently only supports 4 digits. `99:99`
+- Test on Firefox and Safari